 How to: Use collaborative language

 Use positive framing

-Use this: 'Do you agree with this assessment?'

-Not this: 'Do you disagree with this assessment?'
+Do you disagree with this assessment? ✓ Do you agree with this assessment?

 Use first and second pronouns

-Use this: 'Call us if you need more time'

-Not this: 'Contact the department to request an extension of time
+Contact the department to request an extension of time ✓ Call us if you need more time